hypervel/hypervel.org/docs/docs/routing.md

 php artisan route:list
 ```

-You may also instruct Laravel Hyperf to only show routes that begin with a given URI:
+You may also instruct Hypervel to only show routes that begin with a given URI:

 ```shell
 php artisan route:list --path=api